keithalewis/papers/git.md

 Each commit creates a new key associated with this collection of files that becomes the new `HEAD`.

-Every commit command will output a message telling you what the key is.
+Every commit command will output a message telling you what the key is in case you are interested.

 ## master